dendronhq/dendron-site/vault/dendron.topic.config.md

 ### useNoteTitleForLink

-If true, use the note title when displaying naked links
+If true, use the note title when displaying naked links.
+This also applies to note references.

 - NOTE: this is not yet fully supported for multi-vault. specifically, cross vault links are not yet supported